gclssvglx/ai-for-ruby-devs/slides/views/speaker-notes.md

+## Slide 15

 Thanks!

 Any questions…?

-Examples:
+## Examples:

 Step 1/2

-Who is GDS?
+- Who is GDS?
-Tell me a joke
+- Tell me a joke
-How tall am I?
+- How tall am I?
-Who wrote Beethoven's ninth symphony?
+- Who wrote Beethoven's ninth symphony?

 Step 3

-How should I document architectural decisions?
+- How should I document architectural decisions?
-How should I name software products?
+- How should I name software products?
-Which programming language should I choose?
+- Which programming language should I choose?
-Which licence should I use?
+- Which licence should I use?